stevec7/sshencode/README.md

 # sshencode
-Encode/Decode byte streams using your SSH pub/priv keys, with ssh agent support too.
+Encode/Decode data using your SSH pub/priv keys via ssh agent.

 I based this heavily off of this, so thank you to the authors: